-AIR's model documentation also includes details on the model's implementation in AIR software, including supported lines of business, coverages, construction and occupancy types, supported age and height bands where applicable, and lengthy tables providing the relative vulnerabilities of supported construction types.
+AIR's model documentation includes details on the science and engineering incorporated in each model, data sources used in the model's development, exhibits, and discussion surrounding model validation.
+Also included are details on the model's implementation in AIR software, including supported lines of business, coverages, construction and occupancy types, supported age and height bands where applicable, and lengthy tables providing the relative vulnerabilities of supported construction types.

 As part of an on-going effort to continue improving its model documentation, AIR has started providing these tables in separate Excel files, allowing clients to directly access the data as needed.
-These Excel files will be provided as model documents are updated, or new ones created, and will be accessible directly by means of a link in the Touchstone® section of the model description documents (described below).
+These Excel files will be provided as model documents are updated, or new ones created, and will be accessible directly by means of a link in the Touchstone[®] section of the model description documents (described below).